Widget

 Use your browser's DevTools device emulation for initial testing, but always verify on physical iOS and Android devices before launch — especially the payment step.

-ETag Caching & Performance
+Config Caching & Performance

-How ETag caching works
+How config caching works

 Retry behavior